 Both South-South (SSC) and Triangular Cooperation (TrC) have proven effective in creating jobs, building infrastructure and promoting trade in countries across the global South.
 They seek to boost a broad framework for collaboration among developing countries and offer a complementary model to the traditional relationship between donors and recipients.

-South-South Cooperation (SSC) is playing a greater role than ever before in tackling food insecurity.
-Global demand for southern development solutions that have been tested and proven effective is at an all-time high.
+As SSC plays a greater role than ever before in tackling food insecurity, global demand for Southern development solutions that have been tested and proven effective is at an all-time high.

 FAO – building new partnerships for integrated rural development

 Countries in the South offer a myriad of development that have proven cost-effective and have huge potential to be up-scaled for the benefit of others.

 South-South Cooperation is a broad framework for collaboration among developing countries based on the concept of solidarity that breaks the traditional dichotomy between donors and recipients.